Iussyan/RMMV-Free-Assets/README.md

 - **Why do we need to request access before downloading the file?**
     - *It's to prevent abusers and potential bots/spammers to access the assets.* ***Also for me to know that people downloads this compilation***.
 - **Is it really free?
 Are the links you provided safe?**
-    - *...Are you serious?
+    - *...Seriously?
 If you want, you may install a malware detection software and paste the links to see if they're secured.*